plone/training/mastering-plone/restapi.rst

               <div class="scrollable-content section" ng-if="is_logged_in()">
                 <div class="panel-group"

 Last we have to add some code that allows authenticated users to submit a lightning talk.
-We add another javascript method first:
+We add another JavaScript method first:

 .. code-block:: javascript